smith-sj/ottr/README.md

 An instance of the sub-menu class will be loaded when the app is run, but it will be populated with different ***default options*** depending on the context in which it is called.

 The main difference between the **Menu** and **Sub-menu** classes, is that sub-menus will be built inside the main menu.
-These ***lower level*** menus can be used for displaying actions for patricular tasks, showing actions for child-tasks or for moving a task from one position to another.
+These ***lower level*** menus can be used for displaying actions for particular tasks, showing actions for child-tasks or for moving a task from one position to another.

 I could implement this so that a **new object** is created for each **sub-menu**, although I think it will be better to mirror what the **Menu class** does, and have a single **Sub-menu instance** that can load in different **default options** for different scenarios.
-I may need to include specific methods for consturcting one-off menus, such as for moving tasks from one position to another.
+I may need to include specific methods for constructing one-off menus, such as for moving tasks from one position to another.

 Much like the main menus, the sub-menu's will return **unique ID's** for tasks, and symbols for **default options**.